 Pathfinder can use the PLOT3D data output from FDS to create time history data for each occupant as they move throughout the simulation.
 In cases where FDS PLOT3D output data is available for [stem f74275c195a72099e0b06f584fd5489a] Volume Fraction, [stem 8306272097a2ac71e3c568c80d48b7f9] Volume Fraction, and [stem adae461c37eccd2f2a6ed21ebf2c5d08] Volume Fraction; Pathfinder will also output Fractional Effective Dose (FED) for each occupant specified.
+In cases where FDS PLOT3D output data is available for SOOT Visibility, occupants maximum speed can be reduced to simulate movement through smoke.
+See Section 5.1 for more information about movement speed in smoke.

-FDS data integration is a measurement only and does not alter the movements or decision making within the Pathfinder simulation.
-However, enabling this feature causes simulations to require additional runtime because of the additional processing load relating to reading the FDS output files and mapping PLOT3D data to occupants.
+Enabling this feature causes simulations to require additional runtime because of the additional processing load relating to reading the FDS output files and mapping PLOT3D data to occupants.